Interstate 5

 Northbound Interstate 5 reaches Exit 770, Easy Street and Shamrock Road.
 Photo taken 03/31/05.

-The next three exits along Interstate 5 north serve the city of Yreka, the seat of Siskiyou County: Exit 773, Junction California 3 (Fort Jones Road) south and Business Loop I-5/U.S. 99/California 3 (Main Street) north; Exit 775, Miner Street/Center Street west and Foothill Drive east; and Exit 776, Junction California 3 (Montague Road) east to Montague, Business Loop I-5 south to Yreka, and California 263/State of Jefferson Scenic Byway (Old U.S. 99) north through the Shasta River Canyon.
+The next three exits along Interstate 5 north serve the city of Yreka, the seat of Siskiyou County: Exit 773, California 3 (Fort Jones Road) south and Business Loop I-5/U.S. 99/California 3 (Main Street) north; Exit 775, Miner Street/Center Street west and Foothill Drive east; and Exit 776, California 3 (Montague Road) east to Montague, Business Loop I-5 south to Yreka, and California 263/State of Jefferson Scenic Byway (Old U.S. 99) north through the Shasta River Canyon.
 Photo taken 03/31/05.

 California 3 (Fort Jones Road) travels southwest from this interchange to Fort Jones, then turns south through Scott Valley and over the Scott Mountains.
 At that point, California 3 leaves Siskiyou County and enters Trinity County, passing by massive Trinity Lake before meeting California 299 at the city of Weaverville.
 South of Weaverville, California 3 connects with Hayfork before ending at California 36 in the Shasta-Trinity National Forest.
 From here north to Exit 776, California 3 follows the business route, but a bypass of Yreka is offered via Interstate 5 north.
 At Exit 776, California 3 turns due east to Montague, ending at the eastern city limits.
 Photo taken 03/31/05.

-Situated at an elevation of 2,595 feet above sea level, Yreka (incorporated on April 21, 1857) contains approximately 12 square miles and receives about 17 inches of precipitation annually.
+Situated at an elevation of 2,595 feet, Yreka (incorporated on April 21, 1857) contains approximately 12 square miles and receives about 17 inches of precipitation annually.
 This is far less rain and snowfall than is received areas along the coast such as Eureka and Crescent City.
 The Coast Range separates the coast from the Shasta River Valley, and this results in reduced rainfall in the rainshadow (as evidenced by the miles of rolling, treeless hills south of Yreka on Interstate 5).
 Yreka had a population of 7,290 at the 2000 Census.
 Yreka is the seat of Siskiyou County and was briefly considered the capital of the "state of Jefferson," which was a proposed new state that would have carved portions of Northern California and southern Oregon into a new state.
 The counties considered part of Jefferson in the original 1941 proposal (by Gilbert Gable, the mayor of Port Orford, Oregon) were the California counties of Del Norte, Modoc, and Siskiyou, and the Oregon counties of Curry, Jackson, Josephine, and Klamath.2 Photo taken 03/31/05.

 The College of the Siskiyous, which has a branch in Weed, also has a branch located in Yreka.
-The campus is located west of Interstate 5; follow Business Loop I-5/Main Street north, then turn west on Greenhorn Street.
+The campus is located west of Interstate 5; follow Business Loop I-5 (Main Street) north, then turn west on Greenhorn Street.
 Photo taken 03/31/05.

 Although there are several advance signs for Exit 773, none of them mention Business Loop I-5.
 The business route begins at Exit 773 and follows Old U.S. 99 (Main Street) north to Montague Road, then rejoins the freeway at Exit 776.
 Interestingly, a second business loop shield assembly is posted on Fairlane Road on the east side of Interstate 5, even though Fairlane Road is not the old alignment and does connect with Interstate 5 at either end.
 Use Exit 773 to the Siskiyou County Fairgrounds, which are located southeast of this interchange via Fairlane Road.
 Photo taken 03/31/05.